 - The victims were couples

-- The sacrifice is performed in the Cattle Market
+- The sacrifice, performed in the Cattle Market

-- Victims were buried alive
+- Victims buried alive

-- The sacrifice was alien to the Roman spirit (As the comment states: “Livy means that the sacrifice, prescribed by the Greek Sibylline Books, was a Greek and not a Roman rite.”)
+- The sacrifice was alien to the Roman spirit.
+(As the comment states: “Livy means that the sacrifice, prescribed by the Greek Sibylline Books, was a Greek and not a Roman rite.”)

 When they learned that Nine Ways was the name of the place, they buried alive that number of boys and maidens, children of the local people.
 Hdt.
 7.114.1 To bury people alive is a Persian custom.
 Hdt.
 7.114.2

 “Should one or three pairs of sheep be promised?”
 “Should a petition for rain be addressed to Hsi?
 Should nine pairs of sheep be sacrificed?”